-''' $ gambit-logit e02.nfg Compute a branch of the logit equilibrium correspondence Gambit version 16.1.0, Copyright (C) 1994-2023, The Gambit Project This is free software, distributed under the GNU GPL gambit-gnm reads a game on standard input and computes Nash equilibria using a global Newton method approach developed by Govindan and Wilson [GovWil03].
-This program is a wrapper around the Gametracer 0.2 implementation by Ben Blum and Christian Shelton.
+2.8 gambit-gnm: Compute Nash equilibria in a strategic game using a global Newton method gambit-gnm reads a game on standard input and computes Nash equilibria using a global Newton method approach developed by Govindan and Wilson [GovWil03].
+This program is based on the Gametracer 0.2 implementation by Ben Blum and Christian Shelton.